jared-bloomer/bootstrap-repo/README.md

 3. Create a Python Virtual Environment with the command `python3 -m venv .venv`
 4. Activate the new virtual environment with the command `source .venv/bin/activate`
 5. Install the Python prerequisite packages with the command `pip install -r requirements.txt`
-6. Run the bootstrap_repo.py script to create the files.
+6. Run the `bootstrap_repo.py` script to create the files.
 The created files will be in an directory named `output`.

 ## Usage

 For the full help of this script please run `./bootstrap_repo.py -h`

 For most cases you can simply run `./bootstrap_repo.py -r my-repo-name -o my-organization-name -l MIT`

+All available License Files that can be downloaded can be found in the [OpenSourceOrg Repo](https://github.com/OpenSourceOrg/licenses/tree/master/texts/plain).
+Use the filename as the value for the `-l, --license` option at runtime.